sayitfast/MountWizzard3/docu/installation_mac.md

   working directory.
 Mine is /mw (is my user name) and /mountwizzard (is the directory)
 - Third line: Calls python3 with the path, where the installer put the MountWizzard3 package and starts the main routine mountwizzard3.py

-After that done correctly, a double click on the scriptfile start_mw.sh will open a terminal window and start MoutnWizzard3.
+After that done correctly, a double click on the script file start_mw.sh will open a terminal window and start MoutnWizzard3.

 If you would like to close the terminal application automatically after finishing MountWizzard3, you can configure on Mac the terminal app like: